mickidum/forms-api2/README.md

-# Form API for websites
+# Form API 2 for websites

-## How to use
+- This release required PHP 7.2 +
+- For release PHP 5 - PHP 7.0 check [https://github.com/mickidum/forms-api2-php5](https://github.com/mickidum/forms-api2-php5)

-Download this repo unzip and rename to 'forms-api' \
+Download this repo, unzip and you can rename it \
 Upload this folder to your hosting(probably to public_html). \
 Follow to steps below.

+## First create admin account:

+- Go to the forms-api2 folder (for example: 'your-domain-name.com/forms-api')
+- Fill the username and password
+- After send will be created .env file with hash credentials

+## How to use

-Two fields must be sent POST to '/forms-api/api/api.php':
+Two fields must be sent POST to '/forms-api2/api/leadsapi/newlead':

 1. form_name_id -> "example_contact_form_name"
 2. event_name -> "Example contact form - homepage"

 ## Login

-path to login: 'your-domain-name.com/forms-api': \
+- path to login: 'path-to-forms-api2/crm'
-username: 'admin' \
-password: 'admin'

-For changing username and password use 'Hash helper' - 'your-domain-name.com/forms-api/hashme.php'. \
+- For changing username and password just delete .env and Go to the forms-api2 folder.
-Insert username and password and copy generated string. \
-Open 'forms-api/index.php' and replace default admin string with generated.

 ## Contact Form 7 Example:

-Consider your site is 'your-domain-name.com' and 'forms-api' folder is located in 'public_html' directory, then full path will be 'your-domain-name.com/forms-api'.
+Consider your site is 'your-domain-name.com' and 'forms-api2' folder is located in 'public_html' directory, then full path for new lead will be 'your-domain-name.com/forms-api2/api/leadsapi/newlead'.

 In wordpress admin Contact form tab insert tags: